mdn/workflows/docs/welcome-bot.md

         and assign the pull request for review.
 We appreciate your patience.
 To safeguard the health of the project, please take a moment to read our [code of conduct](../blob/main/CODE_OF_CONDUCT.md).
-      pr-merged: >
-        Congratulations on your first merged pull request. 🎉 Thank you for your contribution!
-        Did you know we have a [project board](https://github.com/orgs/mdn/projects/25) with high-impact contribution opportunities?
-        We look forward to your next contribution.
 ```

 ### Comment on first issue